ziqkimi308/task-app/README.md

-Checkout the website live at https://task-app-all-fiction.netlify.app/
+`npm run dev` or checkout the website live at https://task-app-all-fiction.netlify.app/